DojoBits/openfest2025-workshop-n8n/automate-the-boring-stuff-with-n8n.md

 - Inside the `Google Console` browser tab ->  APIs & Services > OAuth consent screen.
 - Switch to the `Audience` section.
 Currently, our app is in development, so the Publishing status is `Testing`.
 That is expected.
-Let's authenticate our use to access it by adding him to the Test users.
+Let's authenticate our user to access it by adding it to the list of Test users.
 Click `Add users`,  and enter your e-mail address.
 Click `Save`.

 Your e-mail address should now be present under the `Test users` section.